sunng87/lein-jlink/README.md

 # lein-jlink

-A [Leiningen][0] plugin for custom Java environment.
+A [Leiningen][0] plugin for working with Java modules

 [![Clojars Project](https://img.shields.io/clojars/v/lein-jlink.svg)](https://clojars.org/lein-jlink)

 ## Motivation

 The [Java Platform Modules System (JPMS)][1], commonly referred to as just "modules",  have been a [part of the platform since Java 9][2].
-Modules are bigger than packages and it's likely that some of your favorite Java packages have been broken out into modules.
-Many modules are bundled with the standard runtime and development kits for Java but some are not.
-For instance, JavaFX is a module that is not packaged with Java and needs to be managed in a different way.
+Modules are bigger than packages and it's likely that some of your favorite Java packages (like "java.sql") have been broken out into modules.
+Many modules are bundled with the standard runtime and development kits for Java (like "java.sql"), you don't have to do much of anything special to use the.
+Others are now distributed separately and need to be managed specially if you want to use them, for instance, JavaFX.

-This plugin provides some additional tasks and middleware to Leiningen that makes it easier to interact with the Java module system.
-It makes it easier to include modules in your project and to interact with some of the module-specific tools like `jlink` and `jpackage`.
+This plugin provides some additional tasks and middleware for Leiningen that makes it easier to interact with the Java module system.
+It makes it easier to include modules in your project and to interact with the module-specific tool like `jlink`.

-You might be particularly interest in these tools as it provides an easy way to build and use customized runtime that includes _only_ the modules your project needs to run.
-You can then package this smaller runtime with your application to provide one small, self-contained executable.
+In addition to making it easier to interact with external modules, `jlink` also provides an way to build a customized Java runtime that includes _only_ the modules your project needs to run.
+You can then package this smaller runtime with your application to provide self-contained distribution package.

 If you are packaging your application for use in a [Docker][3] image, this feature is a pretty good news for you: The minimal JRE is only 29MB.
 And it's enough to run a hello world Ring application, using [`jetty-adapter`][4].
 The overall size (app + dependency jars + custom runtime) is only 37MB, and 22MB in gzipped tarball.